How Does Data Corruption Affect Natural Language Understanding Models? A Study on GLUE datasets: Introduction

 \section{Introduction}

-The ``super-human'' performance of recent transformer-based pre-trained language models \cite{bert,liu2019roberta} on natural language understanding (NLU) tasks has raised scepticism regarding the quality of the benchmarks used for evaluation \cite{wang-etal-2018-glue,superglue}.
-There is increasing evidence that these datasets contain annotation artefacts and other statistical irregularities that can be leveraged by machine learning models to perform the tasks \cite{gururangan-etal-2018-annotation,poliak-etal-2018-hypothesis,breakingNLI,talman-chatzikyriakidis-2019-testing,Phametal:2020,talman2021nli}.
+The super-human performance of recent Transformer-based pre-trained language models \cite{bert,liu2019roberta} on natural language understanding (NLU) tasks has raised scepticism regarding the quality of the benchmarks used for evaluation \cite{wang-etal-2018-glue,superglue}.
+There is increasing evidence that these datasets contain annotation artefacts and other statistical irregularities that can be leveraged by machine learning models to perform the tasks \cite{gururangan-etal-2018-annotation,poliak-etal-2018-hypothesis,tsuchiya-2018-performance,breakingNLI,talman-chatzikyriakidis-2019-testing,Phametal:2020,talman2021nli}.
 These studies have so far largely focused on the natural language inference (NLI) and textual entailment tasks.
-The scope of our work is wider, in the sense that we address all NLU tasks comprised in the GLUE benchmark, specifically: linguistic acceptability (COLA), paraphrasing (MRPC and QQP), sentiment prediction (SST-2), and semantic textual similarity (STS-B).
+The scope of our work is wider, in the sense that we address all but one NLU tasks comprised in the GLUE benchmark, specifically: linguistic acceptability (COLA), paraphrasing (MRPC and QQP), sentiment prediction (SST-2), and semantic textual similarity (STS-B).

-We present extensive series of experiments where the datasets used for model training and evaluation undergo a number of corruption transformations, which involve removing specific word classes from the data.
+We present a series of experiments where the datasets used for model training and evaluation undergo a number of corruption transformations, which involve removing specific word classes from the data.
+We remove words pertaining to a specific class (e.g., nouns, verbs), instead of random words, to see the relative importance of word classes for the NLU tasks.
+For instance, verbs arguably play a significant role in sentence level semantics and removing them is expected to have a bigger impact on the GLUE scores, compared to say determiners.

 The transformations seriously affect the quality of the sentences found in the datasets, making them in many cases unintelligible (cf. examples in Table \ref{table:example_train_data}); a decrease in performance for models fine-tuned on these corrupted datasets would, thus, be expected.
-High performance would, instead, indicate that the models rely on biases and other artefacts to perform a task, without necessarily understanding the meaning of the processed utterances.
+High performance would, instead, indicate that the models rely on lexical cues that remain after corruption, and possibly on other dataset artefacts, to perform a task without necessarily understanding the meaning of the processed utterances.

 Our results show that performance after the corruptions remains high for most GLUE tasks, suggesting that the models leverage other cues for prediction even in non-sensical contexts.